ding-lab/HTAN_bulkRNA_expression/README.md

 ## Release
+- v1.0: Initial release

 ## Output
 Each batch of execution will produce a TSV `analysis_summary.dat` containing all results.

+Possible result types are:
+- genomic_bam
+- transcriptomic_bam
+- chimeric_sam
+- fpkm_tsv
+- splic_junction_tab

 ### Gene expression table (read count, FPKM, and FPKM-UQ)
-Each sample gets its TSV in the exact same gene order.
+Each sample gets its `fpkm_tsv` TSV in the exact same gene order.
 The output TSV file has the following columns:

 |   Column   |         Description         |
 | :--------- | :-------------------------- |